1 BAG IT UP (Geri Halliwell)

 33 IT MUST BE LOVE (Mero)

 This marks the chart debut of Mero, two teenagers from Glasgow named Tommy and Derek who are aiming to become the latest set of pop sensations.
 To their credit they have chosen to stand out from the crowd somewhat in terms of their musical style.
 No cheesy pop harmonies here, instead prepare yourself for an addictive brass-driven Motown groove that might just bring a tear to the eyes of a fair few ageing Northern Soul aficionados.
 If subsequent releases have even stronger songs behind them then there is a chance they have at least one smash hit in them.
 Just don't mention Soulsister.
-[Something of a lost potential classic, although it is hard to escape the feeling that this was the track which created the template for S Club 7's Reach].
+[Another in what is a startlingly long string of failed Simon Cowell projects.
+Something of a lost potential classic, although it is hard to escape the feeling that this was the track that created the template for S Club 7's Reach].

 35 THE F-WORD (Babybird)